Brief history describing the purpose of yunjian, history, and changes overtime between modern period and past.

 When yunjian got created and worn by humans, it was mainly worn by nobles.
 It was only around the Ming and Qing Dynasty that yunjian reached every one of various statuses and ranks and can be worn with everyday wear.
 And as it popularized, people started combining yunjian designs and patterns with Tang Dynasty male outfits and named them 云肩通袖膝襕, basically Tang Short but with design on the shirt.

 Gradually, yunjian became an outfit decoration that is indispensable for women on the day of their marriage.
-Even now, people still hold this of a red dress being paired with yunjian around the shoulder if the wedding they held took on a more historical and ancient theme.
+Even now, people still hold this concept of a red wedding dress being paired with yunjian around the shoulder if the wedding they held took on a more historical and ancient theme.

 Besides that, yunjian is mainly paired with Ming Dynasty clothing for women, often with stand-up collared tops (long or short) or long gowns and with Ming skirts.